 Willows Beach is one of the best sandy beaches in Victoria that you don’t want to miss this summer.
 This beach is absolutely gorgeous and the sand is super soft.
-It’s one of my favorite beaches to hang out on during hot summer days.
-I even love walking and relaxing on Willows Beach during the winter!
+It’s one of our favorite beaches to hang out on during hot summer days.
+We even love walking and relaxing on Willows Beach during the winter!

 Featuring a long sandy beach with scenic views, plenty of driftwood, and a large grassy area for picnics, Willows Beach is definitely worth spending an entire day at!
 It’s a beautiful beach, and very popular with both tourists and island residents.
 Best of all, it’s only a short drive from downtown Victoria!